Does Rice have Arsenic in It?

 Eat Less Brown Rice

-For one thing, arsenic accumulates in the rice hull, and so brown rice, which retains the hull, has 80 percent more arsenic on average than white rice of the same type.
+Why is there arsenic in rice?
+For one thing, arsenic accumulates in the rice hull.
+So, brown rice, which retains the hull, has 80 percent more arsenic on average than white rice of the same type.
 You might want to shake it up a bit if you’ve been relying exclusively on brown, despite its nutritional advantages.

 Change the Way You Prepare Rice

 You can reduce arsenic exposure by about 30 percent through proper preparation.
-Be sure to rinse rice well and then cook using a ratio of six cups water to one cup rice, a traditional Asian method.
+Be sure to rinse rice well and then cook using a ratio of six cups water to one cup rice.
+This is a traditional Asian method.
 Cooking rice by allowing the grain to absorb all the water, as Americans typically do, retains more nutrients and more arsenic.

 Consumer Reports has devised a point system that they call the “New Rice Rules” and created a handy chart to help you track your weekly consumption of rice-containing products.
 Scroll down the page on this link to see the chart.